rs/rest-layer/README.md

 ## Timeout and Request Cancellation

-REST Layer respects [net/context](https://golang.org/x/net/context) deadline from end to end.
-Timeout and request cancellation are thus handled throught `net/context`.
+REST Layer respects [context](https://godoc.org/context) deadline from end to end.
+Timeout and request cancellation are thus handled throught `context`.
 By default no cancellation handling or per request timeout are defined.
 You can easily add them using [xhandler](https://github.com/rs/xhandler) provided handlers as follow:

 ```go
 // Init a xhandler chain (see http://github.com/rs/xhandler)